nyc-crh/site/content/gallery/audre-lorde-portrait.md

 title: Audre Lorde
 author: Joan E. Biren
 citation: >
- "Audre Lorde," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/audre-lorde-cuny/audre-lorde-portrait.
+ "Audre Lorde," Joan E. Biren, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/audre-lorde-portrait.
 imageFeatured: audre-lorde-portrait.jpg
 imageFeaturedAlt: Audre Lorde, a Black woman, is seated at a desk in an office surrounded by books and papers.
 Her face tilts down toward a document she is reading.
+detailedDescr:
 embed:
 embedTitle:
 text:
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: Writer Audre Lorde is photographed at a desk, surrounded by books and papers.
 caption: "Portrait of writer Audre Lorde at work at her desk, surrounded by papers, books, and posters.
 This image was taken in 1981, around the time that she was writing her autobiographical book [*Zami*](/topics/black-latina-women/young-lords/palante)."
 archive_source: National Portrait Gallery